asny/three-d/README.md

 ### What is it?

-A renderer which seeks to make graphics simple but still have the power to draw whatever you desire.
+A renderer which seeks to make graphics simple but still have the power to draw exactly what you want.

 `three-d`
 - makes it possible to combine high-level features with custom shaders so you can focus on the important stuff.
 - can be used by those without any graphics experience and who just want to draw something.
 - tries to do stuff in a few simple lines of code.
 - aims to be as explicit as possible so there is no surprices for you - no hidden magic.
-- targets both desktop and web so you can develop on desktop and deploy on web (with no need for web development and everything that goes with it, except a few lines of html).
+- targets both desktop (using OpenGL graphics API) and web (compiled to WebAssembly and using WebGL2 graphics API).

+`three-d` can for example be used for
+- data visualization
+- image processing
+- UI rendering
+- tools (2D or 3D)
+- games (2D or 3D)

 The crate consist of three main modules for drawing, `context`, `core` and `renderer`, and two optional utility modules, `io` and `window`: